PonteIneptique/specifications/Optional-Extensions.md

 #### DELETE Example 1: Deleting an Existing Collection

-In this example we will use a `DELETE` request to remove from the server the metadata for the collection with the `id` value "general."
-This will be a synchronous `DELETE` operation, so the successful response code will be `200(OK)`.
+In this example we will use a DELETE request to remove from the server the metadata for the collection with the `id` "general."
+This will be a synchronous DELETE operation, so the successful response code will be `200(OK)`.

 ##### DELETE request URL